lucalabs-de/end/README.md

 #### Example Configuration
-You can find a basic complete example configuration in [EXAMPLE.md](EXAMPLE.md)
+You can find a basic complete example configuration in the example folder.